jakemcc/test-refresh/README.md

 Your terminal will just stay like that.
 Every half a second autoexpect polls the file system to see if anything has changed.
 When there is a change your code is tested again.

-autoexpect has been tested with `expectations 1.1.0` and `expectations 1.3.0`.
-It is up to you to specify what version of expectations you are using in your `project.clj` file.
+autoexpect should work with any version of expectations.
+It has been tested with 1.1.0, 1.3.0, and 1.3.2.
+It does not currently support Leiningen 2.0.

 ## License